 With this in mind, then, it would seem clear that a weekly carpet care routine is in order.
-Aim to vacuum your carpets at least twice a week, with the vacuum brush bristles out, in order to remove all the dust, dust-mites and other deposits that may have become embedded.
+Aim to vacuum your carpets at least twice a week, with the vacuum brush bristles out, in order to remove all the dust, dust-mites and other deposits that may have become embedded in the material.

-However, on the off chance that your carpet is old or fragile (or both) we would suggest vacuuming gently with the brush bristles retracted as this is less abrasive and will therefore be less likely to cause any additional damage.
+However, on the off chance that your carpet is old or fragile (or both), we suggest vacuuming gently with the brush bristles retracted as this is less abrasive and will therefore be less likely to cause any additional damage.

 Even if you look after it regularly, and with the utmost care, an annual deep clean can really go a long way with regards to the longevity and cleanliness of your carpet.
-It’s easy to forget so the best practice is to make a note in your diary and take the time to carve out an afternoon per year to get it done.
+This is easy to forget, so the best practice is to make a note in your diary and take the time to carve out an afternoon per year to get it done.

 Pro tip: It is always worth testing your chosen cleaning solution before applying it to the entirety of your carpet.
 Even natural solutions could potentially have adverse effect when used on your carpet, depending on the materials.
 It is important, then, to test out how the two will react by applying it to a small section first.
 Doing so will allow you assess the situation without ruining your whole carpet.